 Heroic Mime: The game dips in and out of this trope.
 The player characters can talk, as shown by their taunts and comments on a weapons cache discovery, but when it comes to interacting with other characters in-game or in a cutscene, they never speak.

 Heroic Second Wind: A gameplay mechanic and part of the Borderlands universe.
 When your health reaches zero, the message "Fight for your life!" flashes at the screen, and you get a chance to take an enemy down with you as your vision darkens.
 If you do manage to kill an enemy before dying yourself, you get resurrected with minimal health and full shields, while the message "Second wind!" flashes.

 Heroic Comedic Sociopath: Pretty much all of the player characters love dispensing death, but Brick probably takes the cake.

-Hyperspace Arsenal: As the game starts out, you'll already be able to wear two weapons, equip a shield, a grenade mod, a class mode, carry about 1000 rounds of ammunition for all the different weapon type, three grenades and carry twelve other items.
-Every playthrough allows you to find upgrades for your backpack to give about 30 more slots to carry items, you'll be able to buy ammo storage which will end up allowing you to hold around three thousand bullets and 9 grenades.
+Hyperspace Arsenal: As the game starts out, you'll already be able to wear two weapons, equip a shield, a grenade mod, a class mod, carry about 1000 rounds of ammunition for all the different weapon types, three grenades, and carry twelve other items.
+Every playthrough allows you to find upgrades for your backpack to give about 30 more slots to carry items, and you'll be able to buy ammo storage, which will end up allowing you to hold around three thousand bullets (per weapon type) and 9 grenades.

 Each character wears a device called a 'Storage Deck', which is basically a dead-end transporter, into which they can dump practically anything.
 Hence why backpack upgrades are called 'SDU's.
 (Storage Deck Upgrades) It appears as a metal device with a glowing blue 'beam' across its surface.
 When playing in multiplayer, it's possible to see a teammate pull something out of it.
 Examples: 1, 2, 3, and 4.